 Chronic severe alcoholics are more likely than other alcoholics to have psychiatric disorders.
 Furthermore, almost 80 percent of them have a familial and genetic link to alcoholism.
 These alcoholics often smoke and may be dependent on cocaine, marijuana, or opioids.
 Their addiction leads to serious problems including job loss, homelessness, and broken relationships.
 This subtype is most likely to seek treatment.

 Get Help from Asheville Recovery Center

-If you have developed a drinking problem, reach out to the team at Asheville Recovery Center.
+If you have developed a drinking problem, or are currently Googling “alcohol rehab centers near me”, reach out to the team at Asheville Recovery Center.
 We’ll help you get to the root of your challenges and guide you on the road to recovery.
 Contact us today to learn about our treatment options.